 GoDaddy uses a rather sophisticated hosting setup approach that promises to deliver enhanced performance and speed when done well.
 The setup process has one server functioning as the “web server,” processing codes and serving static files, while another server or multiple servers are leveraged to provide the database.
 This setup approach allows each server to perform at its maximum, keeping website speed and reliability high.

 Unfortunately, GoDaddy has not done justice to the hosting setup process.
 Most often, their servers are extremely slow.
-There might be two reasons behind the same:
+There might be two reasons behind this:

-- (ii) the network connecting the database to the web servers has high latency issues.
+- the network connecting the database to the web servers has high latency issues.

-Whatever it may, you might be among the many unlucky websites that have reported poor database response times.
+Whatever it may be, you might be among the many unlucky websites that have reported poor database response times.